 The Merkur Futur is one of the only adjustable safety razor on the list, but that’s not the reason it made it.

 It is a piece of artistic design and a marvel of precision engineering.
 But the real reason it made the list is, of course, the way it shaves.

 As has been pointed out a couple of times in this article, Merkur knows what they are doing.

 They make incredibly good safety razors, so the build quality is not in doubt.

-Even with the additional moving parts of this adjustable 2 piece razor, you can make this razor last a lifetime with proper care and maintenance.
+Even with the additional moving parts of this adjustable 2 piece razor, you can make ir last a lifetime with proper care and maintenance.

-So depending on where you hold the razor when you shave, and how you hold the razor when you shave, you could find that black-hole of grip to be a bit of an issue.
+So depending on where you hold the razor when you shave, and how you hold it, you could find that black-hole of grip to be a bit of an issue.